-Project closure activities ensure the recording project documents, archiving in organizational process assets, making final payments, releasing resources and completing the project.
-Every project teaches lessons to the organization whether it’s a success or is a failure.
-So even after a project finishes, the documentation of this project is going to be helpful for completing the coming projects successfully.
+Project closure activities are important parts of the project.
+They ensure the recording of project documents such as the project plan, archiving of organizational process assets, making final payments, releasing resources, and completing the project.
+Every project teaches lessons to the organization whether it’s a success or a failure.
+So even after a project finishes, the project documentation is going to be helpful for completing the upcoming project success.

-For a thriving project closure, you should consider some closing process group activities Now let’s review them one-by-one.
+For a thriving project closure, the project manager and the project management team members should consider some closing process group activities Now let’s review them one by one.

 What are the 8 steps?